angelovangel/smrtlinker/README.md

 ```
 ## Usage
 The `smrtlinker` functions were designed to obtain all the information present at a given API endpoint.
 The base URL for a SMRTLink installation is something like:  `https://<servername>:8243`.
-A good starting point is to get a tibble with all the runs:
+A good starting point is to get a table with all the runs:

 ```
+library(smrtlinker)
 runs <- smrt_runs(baseurl, user, pass)
 ```
 Use caution when providing user and password information in scripts as this may expose them.
 An easy solution is to put them in your `.Renviron` and access them with `Sys.getenv()`.